code-423n4/2023-08-chainlink/docs/src/src/pools/OperatorStakingPool.sol/contract.OperatorStakingPool.md

 Removes one or more operators from a list of operators.

 *Should only be callable by the owner when the pool is open.
-When an operator is removed, we store their principal in a separate mapping to stop it from accruing reward.
+When an operator is removed, we store their staked LINK amount in a separate mapping to stop it from accruing reward.
 Removed operators are still slashable until they withdraw their removedPrincipal and exit the system.
 When they withdraw their removedPrincipal, they must